TonyBegemy/Artist_Detection_DeepLearning/README.md

 <li> Create and activate a virtual environment: </li>
 python -m venv venv
-source venv/bin/activate   # On Windows use `venv\Scripts\activate`
+# On Mac use: source venv/bin/activate   # On Windows use: venv\Scripts\activate

 <li> Install the required packages: </li>
 pip install -r requirements.txt

 # Usage

-After setting up the virtual environment, run the application: <b> python app.py </b>
+Run the model.py file to get the model saved in a model path Run the application: <b> python app.py </b>
+Use the test_images folder to test our model :)

+P.S: if the application doesn't have an "uploads" folder, make sure to create that.

 # Contribution Guidelines